R-macos/vm-scripts-mini-r/README.md

 mount the `shared` directory as `/Volumes/My Shared Files` volume inside the VM.
-The `setup.sh` script in the `shared` directory then sets up the system environment to include all necessary pieces such as XQuartz, GNU Fortran, dependent libraries etc. Since the volument is mounted, it allows even ephemeral VMs to pick up content and leave results in the mounted volume.
+The `setup.sh` script in the `shared` directory then sets up the system environment to include all necessary pieces such as XQuartz, GNU Fortran, dependent libraries etc. Since the volume is mounted, it allows even ephemeral VMs to pick up content and leave results in the mounted volume.
 The `setup.sh` script caches downloaded content to speed up installation in the next run.